hanxiaomax/Learncpp_CN/docs/10-6-struct-aggregate-initialization.md

 However, before we show you how to initialize a struct, let’s take a short detour.

-What is an aggregate?
+## What is an aggregate?

 In general programming, an aggregate data type (also called an aggregate) is any type that can contain multiple data members.
 Some types of aggregates allow members to have different types (e.g. structs), while others require that all members must be of a single type (e.g. arrays).

 In C++, the definition of an aggregate is narrower and quite a bit more complicated.

-For advanced readers
+!!! info "扩展阅读"

 	To be an aggregate in C++, a type must meet the following criteria:

 	-   Is a class type (a struct, class, or union), or an array type (a built-in array or `std::array`).
 	-   Has no private or protected non-static data members.
 	-   Has no user-declared or inherited constructors.
 	-   Has no base classes.
 	-   Has no virtual member functions.

 Putting the precise definition of a C++ aggregate aside, the important thing to understand at this point is that structs with only data members (which are the only kind of structs we’ll create in these lessons) are aggregates.
 Arrays (which we’ll cover next chapter) are also aggregates.